radiantlogic-v8/documentation-new/documentation/cplds-guide/introduction.md

 ![expert mode](Media/expert-mode.jpg)

+>[!note]
->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.